Most people use AI the wrong way. And that's a real shame.

 My point isn't that everyone has to become an AI expert.
 My point is that the gains are already there for the taking, with no new model and no big budget.
 The only investment is learning how to steer it.

 That's why, at AIAdopt, we built a short, practical training around this one idea: the better you explain, the better AI helps you.
 No technical course, no jargon, but usable straight away.
 Because a lot of people use AI the wrong way.
 And that's a shame.
 There's so much to be gained.
+Want to see what else there is first?
+Look at all our training.
+Want to arrange it for a whole team?
+We can help you set it up.
+And otherwise, just get in touch.

 Written by Rob Ummels in collaboration with Claude (Anthropic).
 Editorial responsibility: AIAdopt.